DIY Sliding Shelves

 JOIN OUR COMMUNITY AND GET THE LATEST CREATIVE IDEAS AND DIY TUTORIALS RIGHT TO YOUR INBOX!

-The problem with most lower cabinets in the kitchen is that they are just too deep, and we chefs are just too old.
-Stuff gets pushed to the back and forgotten, because the effort involved in excavating and mining kitchen paraphernalia from the depths of lower cabinetry far outweighs the reward.
+The problem with most lower cabinets in the kitchen or anywhere else is that they are just too deep, and we’re just too old and stiff.
+Stuff gets pushed to the back and forgotten, because the effort involved in excavating and mining kitchen paraphernalia or cleaning products from the depths of lower cabinetry far outweighs the reward.
 So we push, we pile, and we forget.
 This leads not only to wasted space but also to duplicate purchases, as we keep buying things we already have, simply because we can’t reach them, or we’ve forgotten we ever owned them in the first place.

-The easiest way to reach the nether regions of a cabinet is not for you to go to the nether region, but for the nether region to come to you.
+The easiest way to reach the nether regions of a cabinet is not for you to go to the nether region (a simply barbaric notion) but for the nether region to come to you.

 The solution – sliding shelves